Active transport and cluster formation on 2D networks: Network models

 Compared to the dynamics of non-interacting self-driven particles qualitatively new ~features arise due to the steric particle-particle interactions at intersections of the network.
 Here we introduce an additional parameter, the \emph{blocking probability}: If at least two particles are at sites adjacent to an intersection site, each particle may only access the intersection site with the probability $1-b$ (cf. figure \ref{reg_netw_illust}).
 Particles on intersection sites retain their moving direction.

-The explicit rules for the particle dynamics are displayed in table \ref{reg_netw_dynamics} and illustrated in figure \ref{reg_netw_illust}.
-We have chosen the default parameter values analogous to \cite{lipowski_network} $\omega_{D}=1,\, p=0.5, \, \omega_d=0.02$ and system size $N=200$.
+The explicit rules for the particle dynamics are displayed in Table \ref{reg_netw_dynamics} and illustrated in figure \ref{reg_netw_illust}.
+We have chosen the default parameter values analogous to \cite{lipowski_network} $\omega_{D}=1,\, p=0.5, \, \omega_d=0.02$.
+The particle density was chosen to be $\rho_p^0=0.04$, analogous to the value of the inhomogeneous network, and the system size $N=200$.
 In \cite{lipowski_network} the attachment rate is equal to one, which corresponds to an effective attachment rate $\omega_a=0.25$ if a particle is on an adjacent non-active site\footnote{In contrast to \cite{lipowski_network}, we allow for crossing of active stripes by diffusion.}.
 To be consistent with the subsequent continuous space model, we choose $b=1$.